-AU Office of the Provost - European Charm Next Door: Cultural Exploration in Québec City, Canada
+AU Office of the Provost - Sustainability in Northern Climates - A Case Study of Québec City, Canada

 This 2020 spring program will meet on campus for class during the semester and over Spring Break venture to Québec City.
-Students will be introduced to sustainability in northern climates through cultural activities, food, sports, and more - of a northern climate.
+Students will be introduced to sustainability in northern climates through cultural activities, food, sports, and more.
 In addition, students will be able to explore Québec City, a francophone city, to get a taste of Europe right here in North America.
 Activities will include, but are not limited to: city tours, culture tours, a hockey game, cross-country skiing, and even dog-sledding!
-This program is perfect for students who have never experienced springtime in a colder climate, those who want to experience how climate changes culture, or for anyone looking for a spring break that is exciting and against the grain of traditional spring break experiences in the United States.The program and courses will be taught by Dr. Andrew Gillespie, Assistant Provost, Office of International Programs, and Mr. Doug Coutts, Distinguished Visiting Professor and Diplomat in Residence (Rtd.).
+This program is perfect for students who have never experienced springtime in a colder climate, those who want to experience how climate changes culture, or for anyone looking for a spring break that is exciting and against the grain of traditional spring break experiences in the United States.The program and courses will be taught by Dr. Andrew Gillespie, Assistant Provost, Office of International Programs.

 The program is open to students of any major at the freshman, sophomore, junior or senior level.
 A minimum 2.25 grade point average is required.

 - 7 March 2020: Start date on location – arrive in Québec City, Canada

 - 14 March 2020: End Date – students return to the United States

-INTL 3930 - Directed International Study - Cultural Exploration of Québec City, Canada (3 credits)
+INTL 3930 - Directed International Study - Sustainability in Northern Climates - A Case Study of Quebec, Canada (3 credits)